S1.E5.Shoe_Horn

 Charging ahead into the first boss’s castle, Wes had planned on getting to the first of the Koopa kids and defeating him soundly, but in a surprise both to himself and Jace, he instead managed to get crushed by a masher in the dungeon’s final room.

-By the time they had traversed the sea of parked minivans, got their tickets, and made it to the end of one of the long lines of people waiting for the gates to open for the first time, the two only had another thirty minutes to kill.
+By the time they had traversed the sea of parked minivans, gotten their tickets, and made it to the end of one of the long lines of people waiting for the gates to open for the first time, the two only had another thirty minutes to kill.

 Jace looked at the entrance marquee and past it, to see how clean and new it all looked, especially when compared to its somewhat worn, pre-loved modern state.